In this guide, we explain how to assess whether you were mis-sold and the process of making a claim, as well as how to reclaim other bank charges.

-There are other resolutions your bank may offer you, apart from a full refund.
+If you do not get a full refund, there are other resolutions your bank may offer you.
 These can include:

-- A full refund, but the bank insists that you use the money to pay off any debt (overdraft) you have with them.
-This would be considered fair by the Financial Ombudsman, as the bank is effectively putting you back to where you were before the charges were levied.
+A full refund to pay off your debt: the bank may insist that you use the reclaimed money to pay off any debt (e.g. an overdraft) you have with them.
+This would be considered fair by the Financial Ombudsman, as the bank is effectively putting you back to where you were before the charges were levied

-Financial help other than a refund, which can include barring any further charges for a period of time, or placing you on a payment plan to give you the opportunity to pay off your debt.
+Financial help other than a refund: this can include barring any further charges for a period of time, or placing you on a payment plan to give you the opportunity to pay off your debt

 The Financial Ombudsman will assess your case if you suffered, or are suffering from financial hardship because of the charges.
 If you informed your bank of this at the time, this will go some way to strengthen your case.
 In this context, financial hardship includes the following: